 — Jonathan Evens, 2020.

-More recently, I continue my research into British Colonial history closer to home.
-Volta do Mar is a performance for film, which grapples with my own identity in relation to British history.
-Through time spent in local archives I’m seeking to unearth that which has been forgotten.
-The work explores issues around trauma, amnesia, memory, land, place and identity through objects, performance and film making connections between the UK and Caribbean, the past and present (2021-)
+More recently, my research has turned toward British colonial history closer to home.
+Volta do Mar is a performance for film that grapples with my own identity in relation to British history.
+Through time spent in local archives, I’m working to unearth what has been forgotten.
+The project explores trauma, amnesia, memory, land, place, and identity through ritualistic gestures, site specific performance, vocals, hand painted ceramics, and repeat pattern prints- drawing connections between the UK and the Caribbean, and between past and present.

 EDUCATION